 Be Careful With High-Potassium Foods

-You may also need to limit your intake of foods high in potassium when your creatinine levels are high.
+If your high creatinine level is due to kidney problems, you may also need to limit your intake of foods high in potassium.
 Your kidneys are responsible for balancing the amount of potassium in your body.
 High levels of potassium may lead to an irregular heartbeat or even a heart attack.
 Fruits and vegetables are the primary source of potassium in the diet.
 Oranges, bananas, potatoes and broccoli are considered high-potassium foods.
 Eating mostly low-potassium fruits and vegetables, such as apples, blueberries, corn and cucumbers, may help you keep blood potassium levels within a normal range.

 Phosphorus and Bone Health

-Phosphorus is another nutrient in food you may need to be careful about when your creatinine levels are elevated.
+Phosphorus is another nutrient in food you may need to be careful about when your creatinine levels are elevated due to kidney problems.
 Like sodium, your kidneys are responsible for removing phosphorus from your blood.
 Having high levels of phosphorus in your blood causes your body to pull calcium out of your bones, which may weaken them.
 Limiting your intake of foods high in phosphorus, such as chocolate, organ meats, beans and milk, may help improve blood phosphorus levels and keep your bones healthy and strong.